IntelLabs/matsciml/matsciml/datasets/README.md

 `index` value - in other words, whatever you saved in the LMDB conversion under `index` just gets regurgitated.
 We then perform some checks and conversions on the tensors as needed.

+#### Preprocessing

+As mentioned earlier, there is some support for adding `preprocessed=True` as metadata.
+The idea behind this is to provide some rudimentary way to do computationally expensive transforms to your dataset, and cache the result.
+There is currently no standardized way of doing so, but the recommended approach would be to loop over your `NewMaterialsDataset` with a simple `for` loop, write out to an LMDB file as shown [in the earlier section](#creating-lmdb-files), and writing an additional `metadata` key with a value of `{preprocessed: True}`.
+When you use `NewMaterialsDataset` and point to the preprocessed LMDB file, it should bypass all of the `data_from_key` logic, allowing you to skip intensive portions of data retrieval.

 ## Inheritance